Amcache timestamps explained: KeyLastWriteTimestamp vs LinkDate vs the rest

 What LinkDate is good for#

 • Clustering binaries by build campaign.
-If you sort all unassociated PEs on a host by LinkDate, you frequently see tight clusters: 3–10 binaries all stamped within the same day or hour.
+Sort unassociated PEs on a host by LinkDate and you frequently see tight clusters: 3-10 binaries all stamped within the same day or hour.
 That is often a single attacker compiling their full toolkit in one sitting.

 What LinkDate is not good for#

 • "When did this binary appear on this host?"
 Attacker-controllable.
-An attacker can set any TimeDateStamp they want at link time, and it is sometimes set to 0 deliberately (for reproducible builds) or to a date in the past (to make the binary look old/established).
+The attacker can set any TimeDateStamp they want at link time, sometimes set to 0 deliberately (reproducible builds) or to a past date (to make the binary look old/established).
 Trusting LinkDate as a host-presence pivot produces wrong findings.

 InstallDate (on InventoryApplication)#